Comparisons12 min read

 Fidelity

-Fidelity's been around since 1946 — and look, that's not just a talking point.
-It means the platform has survived multiple market crashes, regulatory overhauls, and complete technology revolutions.
-In 2026, it's genuinely one of the most complete brokerage platforms available to retail investors, and it's been aggressively competitive on pricing.
-Zero-commission trades, zero-expense-ratio index funds (their ZERO fund series), and no account minimums have made it accessible to beginners too — not just the serious money crowd.
+Fidelity's been around since 1946 — and look, that's not just marketing.
+It means the platform survived multiple market crashes, regulatory overhauls, and complete tech revolutions.
+In 2026, it's genuinely one of the most complete brokerage platforms available to retail investors, and it's been competitive on pricing.
+Zero-commission trades, zero-expense-ratio index funds (their ZERO fund series), and no account minimums made it accessible to beginners too — not just wealthy folks.

-Fun fact: Fidelity's ZERO funds were kind of a big deal when they launched in 2018 because no one thought a major fund company would go to literally 0% expense ratios.
-Other providers have since scrambled to get close, but Fidelity still leads here.
+Something cool: Fidelity's ZERO funds were kind of a shock when they launched in 2018 because no one thought a major fund company would actually go to 0% expense ratios.
+Other providers scrambled to keep up, but Fidelity still leads here.

 Key Features

-• Research Hub: Access to Morningstar, S&P Capital IQ, Refinitiv, and Fidelity's own proprietary analysis — this is miles ahead of Robinhood, and it's not even close
+• Research Hub: Access to Morningstar, S&P Capital IQ, Refinitiv, and Fidelity's own analysis — this is miles ahead of Robinhood

 • Active Trader Pro: A downloadable desktop platform with real-time analytics, customizable charts, Level II quotes, and advanced order types